Tuesday, 31 January 2023

 The miracle of life in the Ross Sea

-This might give you a laugh but probably won't surprise you - I, along with 3 other regulars plus Lindsay of course, sat in the front row of the theatre for every lecture - whoa betide anyone who sat in 'our' centre seats.
+This might give you a laugh but probably won't surprise you - I, along with 3 other regulars plus Lindsay of course, sat in the front row of the theatre for every lecture - woe betide anyone who sat in 'our' centre seats.
 It really was a bit funny, like school and it became a bit of a joke amongst some of the passengers but we were all eager beavers lapping up all they could tell us and there were some absolutely outstanding lectures.
-But it was not all 'intellectual', this morning we went straight from carbon pumps, inorganic nutrients, diatoms, silver fish (actual fish!) and krill to choux pastry in a few easy steps (just down the passageway) and voila!
+But it was not all 'intellectual'.
+This morning we went straight from carbon pumps, inorganic nutrients, diatoms, silver fish (actual fish!) and krill to choux pastry in a few easy steps (just down the passageway) and voila!
 Such is life when we’re not out in zodiacs or walking on ice.
 Our clever Breton pastry chef, Alexandre shared his secrets on making a perfect dough for ‘choux’.
 It was fascinating to watch and the best part was eating what was made afterwards!

 No words required except to say this little sugary morsel was washed down with French cider!

-Today there was a waiter on duty who I hadn't seen before, John (there are two restaurants on board).
+Today there was a waiter on duty I hadn't seen before, John (there are two restaurants on board).
 He came up to me and said "Madam, do you know flowers grow in Antarctica?"
-The lovely man handed me a flower made from a serviette (it's my grandmother image I think).
+The lovely man handed me a flower made from a serviette (it must be my grandmother image!).
 I was so touched and talked to him about his skill.
 He then proceeded to make me an origami crane and so I told him what the Japanese paper crane represented - longevity, happiness, peace and good fortune.
 FFWD to our second last day onboard he was in the restaurant again, I hadn't seen him since the flower gift and wanted to thank him and say adieu and the darling man made me wait while he made me an origami penguin to take home.
 We had many beautiful staff taking care of us some of whom we ran into again at the airport in Christchurch.
 While we were queued in that seemingly endless check-in line I heard someone call "Madam Heather, Madam" and there was a string of them lining up to catch a plane home to Manila after 8 months onboard away from their families.
 Boy, they work so hard.
 We had quite a chat - surprise surprise!
-I know small things eh but it's the people who add that little je ne c'est quoi, n'est-ce pas? (indulge me we were on a French ship)
+I know small things eh but it's the people who add that little je ne c'est quoi, n'est-ce pas?
+(Indulge me we were on a French ship)

 Breakfast was followed by the Ross Sea lecture and pastry fun (which I've told you about already).
-After lunch we were treated to another rather stunning lecture and slide show from Sue Flood sueflood.com who was one of Ponant's Photo ambassadors onboard.
+After lunch we were treated to another rather stunning lecture and slide show from Sue Flood sueflood.com who was one of Ponant's Photo Ambassadors onboard.
 She is an award-winning photographer and filmmaker whose work continues to take her literally all over the world.
 She spent 11 years with the BBC Natural History Unit, working on series including The Blue Planet and Planet Earth as well as the Disneynature movie Earth with Sir David Attenborough.
 She showed us behind the scenes from some of those series and her experiences so you can imagine what a sensational show we were privy to.
-She and her colleague Cindy were on board to help us with our photographic 'issues'.
+She and her colleague Cindy Miller were on board to help us with our photographic 'issues'.

-The day ended, well not actually ended but before cocktail hour at least! with a lecture rather enticingly entitled ‘Frozen South (Glacial and Land Ice)’ give by the ship's geologist, Dr Sue Currie.
+The day ended, well not actually ended but before cocktail hour at least! with a lecture rather enticingly entitled ‘Frozen South - Glacial and Land Ice’ give by the ship's geologist, Dr Sue Currie.
 She was a bit of a hero for me as you can imagine.
-She has a Doctoral degree in Geology from Cambridge and before choosing a life on expedition cruise ships as a geologist (what a perfect life), she worked as a geologist in the UK offshore oil and gas industry then as a senior geologist in the UK Govt Dept of Energy and Climate Change and served on the Fellowship and Validation Committee of the Geological Society of London.
+She has a Doctoral degree in Geology from Cambridge and before choosing a life on expedition cruise ships as a geologist (what a perfect life), she worked as a geologist in the UK offshore oil and gas industry then as a senior geologist in the UK Goverment Dept of Energy and Climate Change and served on the Fellowship and Validation Committee of the Geological Society of London.
 What credentials!
 I was quite in awe of her.
 Actually many of our guides and all of our lecturers came with pretty impressive backgrounds.
 You can imagine Sue’s lectures were riveting – I felt a bit like her groupie.
 Fortunately, she didn’t mind my flood of questions.
 I’ll tell you about that lecture next post (in case you want to skip it!!).

 Friday, 27 January 2023

-January 27 Siple Island and the Getz ice shelf
+January 27 Siple Island and the Getz Ice Shelf

-We opened the curtains to this!
+We opened the curtains to this stunning shadow on a huge expanse of whiteness!

 The ship looked/is so huge